lfeutre/lfe-hop/README.rst

 ============

-Hierarchical ordered planners are part of what is called automated-planning systems in AI.
+Hierarchical ordered planners are part of what is called "automated planning systems" in AI.
 The University of Maryland has sponsored/created several hierarchical ordered planners and has the following information on their site: